On the Logarithmic Asymptotics of the Sixth Painleve' Equation (Summer 2007): Introduction

 \section{Introduction}

 This paper appeared as a preprint in August 2007.
 It is published in J. Phys.
 A: Math.
 Theor. {\bf 41}, (2008), 205201-205247.
 It was on the archive in January 2008 (arXiv:0801.1157).
-This version does not differ from the published one, except for the addition of subsection \ref{cioco}, which proves that tr$(M_0M_x)=-2$ for solutions $y(x)\sim {a\over( \ln x)^n}$, $n=1,2$, $x\to 0$.
+This version does not differ from the published one, except for two facts: 1)the addition of subsection \ref{cioco}, which proves that tr$(M_0M_x)=-2$ for solutions $y(x)\sim {a\over( \ln x)^n}$, $n=1,2$, $x\to 0$.
+2) The explicit parametrization of the critical behavior of the general log-solutions in terms of monodromy data, in the last part of Proposition 2.
 0.3 cm

 We consider the sixth Painlev\'e equation:

 The generic solution has essential singularities and/or branch points in 0,1,$\infty$.
 It's behavior at these points is called {\it critical}.
 Other singularities which may appear are poles and depend on the initial conditions.
 A solution of (PVI) can be analytically continued to a meromorphic function on the universal covering of ${\bf P}^1\backslash \{ 0,1 ,\infty \}$.
 For generic values of the integration constants and of the parameters $\alpha$,$\beta$,$\gamma$,$\delta$, it cannot be expressed via elementary or classical transcendental functions.
 For this reason, it is called a {\it Painlev\'e transcendent}.
 Solving (PVI) means: ~i) Determine the critical behavior of the transcendents at the {\it critical points} $x=0,1,\infty$.
 Such a behavior must depend on two integration constants. ~ii) Solve the {\it connection problem}, namely: find the relation between couples of integration constants at $x=0,1,\infty$.